 Zappos, Google, Adobe, and many other progressive organizations have shaken off the shackles of tradition and found new ways of increasing employee engagement and improving performance.

 A key ingredient that these companies have found is that simple is better.
-Some organizations have torn down the walls, (literally) and broke down barriers to communication.
+Some organizations have torn down the walls, (literally) and broken down barriers to communication.

 Flat systems without managerial titles have seemed to work for some while others have found success in liberating employees to be creative and even encouraging failure, with the thought that if team members have the freedom to fail, they will create more successful products and services.

 Not every change will work, but it is worth making adjustments and then monitoring to see if what you implemented will work.
 Solicit candid feedback, then make more adjustments, tweaking as needed with always a focus on making things simpler and more human-friendly.

 Give it a shot